The Human Impact Shown in Stone’s Emergency Filing

 - “It is a profound and tragic irony that, while the law recognizes the children as primary beneficiaries of the wrongful death and civil rights lawsuit, these same children are being actively obstructed from participating in or benefiting from the proceedings by their continued false imprisonment.”

-- Emergency Federal Court Filings Seek Immediate Rescue of Children
+- Emergency Motions to Rescue Children